 Existing land use information is based on Chester County Assessment data, adjusted for land use by Chester County Planning Commission (CCPC) with input from the Township and Comprehensive Plan Task Force.
 For planning purposes, existing land uses are grouped into categories (below and on the Existing Land Use Map) and intentionally broadly defined to capture a general snapshot of land use types.
 Specific uses listed under each category below provide both current uses in Franklin Township as well as examples of uses that could fall into the category.
-Note: acres and percentages in text below may change based on existing land use map changes, meaning acres/percentages are an estimate until existing land use map changes are finalized.
+Note that acreages below are estimates per land use and do not include public roads.
+This means below acreages total less than Franklin Township total acreage of 8,412.

-- ➤ Single Family Detached Residential: Single family houses on individual lots is the primary form of housing and are dispersed throughout the Township with the largest concentrations in the vicinity of PA 896 and PA 841 intersection and near New Garden Township's border.
-3093 acres 38.37%. - Two-family Residential: Twins (two-family semi-detached houses) and duplexes (two-family detached houses) and are found in pockets north of PA 896.
-88 acres 1.09%. - ➤ Multi-family Residential: Housing structures with three or more dwelling units (e.g. apartments, quadraplexes, triplexes, and townhouses (single-family attached houses).
+- Single Family Detached Residential: Single family houses on individual lots is the primary form of housing and are dispersed throughout the Township with the largest concentrations in the vicinity of PA 896 and PA 841 intersection and near New Garden Township's border.
+3,251 acres. - Two-family Residential: Twins (two-family semi-detached houses) and duplexes (two-family detached houses) and are found in pockets north of PA 896, 88 acres 1.09%.

+- Multi-family Residential: Housing structures with three or more dwelling units (e.g. apartments, quadraplexes, triplexes, and townhouses (single-family attached houses).
 (Condominiums are a form of ownership and not a housing type.)
-88 acres 1.09%. - Mobile Homes Parks: Individual mobile home units arranged in a unified development.
-(Individual mobile home units on their own lots are considered single family detached residential and fall under that category instead.)
-33 acres 0.40%. - Commercial: Retail stores, professional offices including doctor's offices, personal services, banks, restaurants, gas stations, business parks, public garages, auto dealers,

-- and other similar establishments that cater to the general public.
-104 acres 1.29%. - ➤ Mixed Use: Commercial uses and residential uses combined into one lot (e.g. a building with a ground floors shop and upper floor apartment or a lot with a single family detached residence and a separate building with a business use.); however does not include residences having home occupations.
-0 acres 0%. - ➤ Institutional: Schools, places of worship, municipal buildings and uses (not including parks or preserves), hospitals and urgent care clinics, emergency services, and other like public and private uses.
-67 acres 0.83%. - Industrial: Manufacturing, warehousing, production, and wholesale enterprises that largely do not involve general public access or sales.
+14 acres. - Mobile Homes: Individual mobile home units on their own lots.
+88 acres. - Commercial: Retail stores, professional offices including doctor's offices, personal services, banks, restaurants, gas stations, business parks, public garages, auto dealers, and other similar establishments that cater to the general public.
+100 acres. - Mixed Use: Commercial uses and residential uses combined into one lot (e.g. a building with a ground floors shop and upper floor apartment or a lot with a single family detached residence and a separate building with a business use.); however does not include residences having home occupations.
+XX acres = XX%. - Institutional: Schools, places of worship, municipal buildings and uses (not including parks or preserves), hospitals and urgent care clinics, emergency services, and other like public and private uses.
+56 acres. - Industrial: Manufacturing, warehousing, production, and wholesale enterprises that largely do not involve general public access or sales.
 0 acres 0%. - Agriculture: Agricultural activities in active (dairy farm) or passive (fallow fields) use as well as outdoor (crops) and indoor (mushroom production) use.
 While a form of industrial use, agriculture is put into its own category due to its distinct land use patterns and needs.
-2607acres 32.34%. - Park/Recreation: Land in active and passive recreational uses, including Township parks and private recreational lands.
-234 acres 2.90%. - Nonresidential Development Open Space: Township preserves, private preserves with and without public access, and other lands in permanently protected open space not otherwise accounted for in a land use category.
-1314 acres 16.30%. - Residential Development Open Space: Homeowner's association (HOA) land that is preserved as open space as part of residential land development.
-314 acres 3.90%. - Undeveloped: Vacant lands.
-68 acres 0.83%. - Utilities/Public Road Rights-of-way (R.O.W.)/Private Roads: Road and utility rights-of-way and utility facilities as well as provide roads owned/maintained by individuals often as part of subdivision or land development process.
-117 acres 1.45%.
+2,612 acres. - Park/Recreation: Land in active and passive recreational uses, including Township parks and private recreational lands.
+128 acres. - Nonresidential Development Open Space: Township preserves, private preserves with and without public access, and other lands in permanently protected open space not otherwise accounted for in a land use category.
+1,374 acres. - Residential Development Open Space: Homeowner's association (HOA) land that is preserved as open space as part of residential land development.
+314 acres. - Undeveloped: Vacant lands.
+66 acres. - ➤ Utilities /Public Road Rights-of-way (R.O.W.)/Private Roads: Road and uUtility rights-of-way and utility facilities as well as provide roads owned/maintained by individuals often as part of subdivision or land development process.
+113 acres.